reduxjs/redux/docs/tutorials/quick-start.md

 ### Add Slice Reducers to the Store

 Next, we need to import the reducer function from the counter slice and add it to our store.
-By defining a field inside the `reducers` parameter, we tell the store to use this slice reducer function to handle all updates to that state.
+By defining a field inside the `reducer` parameter, we tell the store to use this slice reducer function to handle all updates to that state.

 ```js title="app/store.js"
 import { configureStore } from '@reduxjs/toolkit'